bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 {layout="Investigate"}
 # The Associative Property

-- On @printable-exercise{assoc-prop-table.adoc}, apply the Associative Property to create @vocab{equivalent} Circles of Evaluation.
+- On @printable-exercise{pages/assoc-prop-table.adoc}, apply the Associative Property to create @vocab{equivalent} Circles of Evaluation.
 Pay attention to the operators!
-- Now try @printable-exercise{true-or-false.adoc}.
+- Now try @printable-exercise{pages/true-or-false.adoc}.
 Determine if each equation is true, and be sure to explain your response.

 <!--
 Follow up to confirm understanding of the activities, paying specific attention to expressions with multiple operations.
 In these instances, students _can_ apply the Associative Property - but only on the parts of the expression that feature only addition or only multiplication.